Integra LifeSciences (NASDAQ:IART) Issues FY23 Earnings Guidance

 Integra LifeSciences (NASDAQ:IART – Get Free Report) updated its FY23 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $3.10-3.18 for the period, compared to the consensus estimate of $3.13.
+The company provided EPS guidance of $3.10-3.18 for the period, compared to the consensus EPS estimate of $3.13.
 The company issued revenue guidance of $1.55-1.56 billion, compared to the consensus revenue estimate of $1.56 billion.
 Integra LifeSciences also updated its FY 2023 guidance to $3.10-$3.18 EPS.

-Several analysts have commented on the stock.
-Piper Sandler lowered their target price on shares of Integra LifeSciences from $55.00 to $44.00 in a research note on Monday, June 26th.
-Citigroup cut shares of Integra LifeSciences from a neutral rating to a sell rating and lowered their price objective for the company from $59.00 to $39.00 in a research note on Tuesday, May 23rd.
-StockNews.com raised shares of Integra LifeSciences from a hold rating to a buy rating in a research note on Thursday.
-22nd Century Group reissued a downgrade rating on shares of Integra LifeSciences in a research note on Tuesday, May 23rd.
-Finally, Argus cut shares of Integra LifeSciences from a buy rating to a hold rating in a research note on Thursday, June 8th.
-Two equities research analysts have rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of Hold and an average price target of $49.43.
+IART has been the subject of a number of research analyst reports.
+Citigroup lowered shares of Integra LifeSciences from a neutral rating to a sell rating and cut their price objective for the company from $59.00 to $39.00 in a research report on Tuesday, May 23rd.
+Argus lowered shares of Integra LifeSciences from a buy rating to a hold rating in a research report on Thursday, June 8th.
+StockNews.com raised shares of Integra LifeSciences from a hold rating to a buy rating in a research report on Thursday.
+TheStreet lowered shares of Integra LifeSciences from a b- rating to a c+ rating in a research report on Monday, May 22nd.
+Finally, Jefferies Financial Group raised shares of Integra LifeSciences from a hold rating to a buy rating and cut their price objective for the company from $58.00 to $53.00 in a research report on Wednesday, July 12th.
+Two analysts have rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, Integra LifeSciences presently has a consensus rating of Hold and an average target price of $49.43.

-In other Integra LifeSciences news, CEO Witte Jan De bought 7,792 shares of the business’s stock in a transaction on Thursday, June 1st.
-The shares were purchased at an average price of $38.50 per share, with a total value of $299,992.00.
-Following the purchase, the chief executive officer now directly owns 12,798 shares of the company’s stock, valued at $492,723.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CEO Witte Jan De purchased 7,792 shares of the firm’s stock in a transaction dated Thursday, June 1st.
+The shares were acquired at an average cost of $38.50 per share, with a total value of $299,992.00.
+Following the completion of the purchase, the chief executive officer now directly owns 12,798 shares of the company’s stock, valued at $492,723.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Insiders own 4.20% of the company’s stock.

 Institutional Trading of Integra LifeSciences

-A number of hedge funds and other institutional investors have recently modified their holdings of the company.
-Select Equity Group L.P. acquired a new stake in Integra LifeSciences during the 4th quarter worth about $47,199,000.
-Norges Bank acquired a new position in shares of Integra LifeSciences in the fourth quarter worth about $39,872,000.
-Alliancebernstein L.P. boosted its holdings in shares of Integra LifeSciences by 15.3% in the fourth quarter.
-Alliancebernstein L.P. now owns 2,896,633 shares of the life sciences company’s stock worth $162,414,000 after buying an additional 384,941 shares during the period.
-Balyasny Asset Management LLC acquired a new position in shares of Integra LifeSciences in the third quarter worth about $8,984,000.
-Finally, Vanguard Group Inc. boosted its holdings in shares of Integra LifeSciences by 2.8% in the third quarter.
-Vanguard Group Inc. now owns 6,929,606 shares of the life sciences company’s stock worth $293,538,000 after buying an additional 189,772 shares during the period.
-Institutional investors own 88.04% of the company’s stock.
+Several hedge funds have recently modified their holdings of IART.
+Select Equity Group L.P. bought a new stake in shares of Integra LifeSciences during the fourth quarter valued at approximately $47,199,000.
+Norges Bank bought a new stake in shares of Integra LifeSciences during the fourth quarter valued at approximately $39,872,000.
+Alliancebernstein L.P. grew its stake in shares of Integra LifeSciences by 15.3% during the fourth quarter.
+Alliancebernstein L.P. now owns 2,896,633 shares of the life sciences company’s stock valued at $162,414,000 after purchasing an additional 384,941 shares during the last quarter.
+Balyasny Asset Management LLC acquired a new position in Integra LifeSciences in the third quarter valued at approximately $8,984,000.
+Finally, Vanguard Group Inc. lifted its holdings in Integra LifeSciences by 2.8% in the third quarter.
+Vanguard Group Inc. now owns 6,929,606 shares of the life sciences company’s stock valued at $293,538,000 after buying an additional 189,772 shares during the period.
+88.04% of the stock is owned by institutional investors.

 About Integra LifeSciences